solliancenet/azure-synapse-analytics-workshop-400/artifacts/environment-setup/00-setup-workspace.md

 ## Task 8 - Configure additional users to access the workspace

-For each additional user that needs to have access to `Workspace` and run exercises 1 through 5, the following steps must be performed:
+For each additional user that needs to have access to `Workspace` and run exercises TBD through TBD, the following steps must be performed:

 1. Assign the `Reader` role on the `WorkspaceResourceGroup` to the user.